 for a challenge, the circle is flipped over and becomes a vanilla position.

 |3.
 Silly Riddle||4.
-Fort||5.
+Star||5.
 Word||10.
 Trivia||11.
-Fort||12.
+Star||12.
 Riddle|

 |1.
 Daring Dice||2.
-Fort||17.
-Fort|
+Star||17.
+Star|

 |1.
 Daring Dice||2.
-Fort||17.
-Fort|
+Star||17.
+Star|

 |6.
 Find the Ring||7.
 Neighbour||8. ?||9.
-Fort||13.
+Star||13.
 Body||14.
 Fear||15.
-Dice Duel||16.
-Death Dice / Sweet|
+Death Dice / Dice Duel||16.
+Sweet|

 Get some envelopes for the secret questions and answers.
 You open the envelope to get to the question, and the answer is folded up in there.
 Maybe elastic bands to sort out the envelopes.
 Should challenges be numbered, to keep track of questions and answers?
 I say no. You don't have to use envelopes.
 I did not seal the envelopes.

 I planned to make the instruction book entirely hand written and drawn, an old-fashioned handmade look.
 Clicking the print button might be preferable.